wrex/lessons/content/post/2020-01-04-four-groups-of-three.md

 You want to program your fingers to play these shapes without conscious effort.

-Note that shape 1 starts with your first finger on the root note, and the remaining notes on the same or higher frets.
+Note that shape 1 starts with your *first* finger on the root note, and the remaining notes on the same or *higher* frets.

 Shape 2 has your *pinky* on the root note, and the remaining notes *lower* on the neck.

 You can use this fact to great advantage: The note you're looking for is almost guaranteed to be close to one of those two fingers.
+You shouldn't need to move your left hand very far up or down the neck to get one of those two fingers in position.

 Watch the pros and notice how efficiently they move their hands.
 Their hands always seem to be in the right place for the notes they want to play.

-{{% details "Exercise 1: One-octave shape 1 drills" %}}
+{{% details "Exercise 2: One-octave shape 1 drills" %}}
 <div class="bg-info">
   <p>
     First play the Am pentatonic scale using the one octave shape 1, starting on the A on the sixth string as shown above.
 Play it straight up and down until your fingers automatically know where to go.
 Thinking in terms of fingers, the pattern is 1-4, 1-3, 1-(3).
 You can either end on the root note in the higher octave, or just go back down the scale.
 Practice it ascending and descending. <strong>SEE</strong> the pattern in your mind's eye.